 - public services (police stations, fire stations, waste management etc.)

-- Help vulnerable groups of people in the society through redistributing income and welfare schemes
+- Help vulnerable groups of people in society through redistributing income and welfare schemes.

 - Manage the macroeconomy in terms of prices, employment, growth, income redistribution etc.

 - Governments also manage its trade in goods and services with other countries by negotiating international trade deals.

 - Economic Growth: economic growth refers to an increase in the gross domestic product (GDP), the amount of goods and services produced in the economy, over a period of time.
 More output means economic growth.
 But if output falls over time (economic recession), it can cause:

 - fall in employment, incomes and living standards of the people